 - a.)
-A host using a critic at a festival requires scheduling and critiquing a minimum of three high schools or three junior highs at the same site on the same day. - b.)
+The minimum number of schools at a host site is not required.
+A school may bring a critic to their home campus.
+(NEW) - b.)
 Festival hosts have the responsibility of making sure that the critics are provided a list of the plays and the school they are seeing.